zac-heisey/murray-lampert/_posts/2019-11-15-latest-trends-bathroom-remodeling.md

   image-right: ''

 ---
+FROM POST BODY - HELL YEA!!!
 Bathroom remodels are among the most common renovation projects undertaken by homeowners.
 Whether it's a complete overhaul of a master bathroom suite, upgrading or installing a new shower, modernizing accents and features, or breathing new life into an outdated bathroom design or layout, diving into bathroom remodel is no small task.

 With so many options, techniques, and materials to choose from, it's tough to know where to start.
 The [team at Murray Lampert](/about-murray-lampert-design-build-remodel) will attempt to provide some clarity by sharing some the leading trends in when it comes to bathroom remodeling.
 We've specifically chosen these trends for their timelessness, versatility, and their ability to add value to your home.